Tagged "testing"

 Chaos Testing for Docker Containers

 What follows is the text of my presentation, Chaos Testing for Docker Containers that I gave at ContainerCamp in London this year.
 I’ve also decided to turn the presentation into an article.
 I edited the text slightly for readability and added some links for more context.
 You can find the original video recording and slides at the end of this post.
-Intro Software development is about building software services that support business needs.

 Network emulation for Docker containers